SuperOfficeDocs/superoffice-docs/docs/api/search/find-selection/new-selection/selection-how-to-search.md

 # How to Search using Find Selections

 SuperOffice [Find](https://community.superoffice.com/en/customer/news/product/9-2-find-selection/) is a unification of the Find dialog and Selections; two legacy approaches to search for specific information.
-SuperOffice provides new APIs to to perform searches, used by both Find and Selections.
+SuperOffice provides new APIs to perform searches, used by both Find and Selections.

 > [!NOTE]
 > The API details provided apply to SuperOffice v.9.2 and higher.
 Find searches do not yet support `custom entities` or `extra tables`.

 ## Getting started

-The first thing to understand is that search is based on a selections.
+The first thing to understand is that search is based on a selection.
 However, a search doesn’t explicitly require a preexisting selection to perform a search.
 Using the API the same way the SuperOffice Find dialog works, implicitly creates a selection on a per-associate per-entity basis.

 The steps used to perform a search are: